rezaKeshtkarzadeh/EFC/ReadMe.md

 ---
 ### Normal users:
-See release part to download for their device architecture.
-Downloading universal app is recommended.
+See release part to download for your device architecture.
+Downloading universal app or arm-64 is recommended.

 ### Pro users:
 1. Clone this repasitory to your PC.